 - 5. 7.1 The Event Director must present any protest to the Jury President without delay.
-The Jury President will call a meeting of the Jury within 24 hours of receiving a protest. - 5.
-7.2 The Jury will hear both sides of the matter of any protest, applying the relevant rules for the event. - 5.
-7.3 The President of the Jury shall report the result and a summary of any relevant considerations in writing to the Event Director without delay, who shall make public the President's report.
+The Jury President will call a meeting of the Jury as soon as possible and, in any case, within 24 hours of receiving a protest. - 5.
+7.2 The Jury shall hear all involved parties on the matter of any protest, applying the relevant rules for the event. - 5.
+7.3 The Chairman of the Jury shall report the result and a summary of any relevant considerations in writing to the Event Director without delay, who shall make public the President's report.

-5. 8 RETURN OF DEPOSIT
+5. 8 RETURN OF PROTEST FEE

-- 5. 8.1 Normally the deposited fee is returnable only if the protest is upheld or is withdrawn prior to the hearing by the Jury. - 5.
-8.2 All non-refunded deposit fees from protests will be sent by the Jury to the BFA/HACD.
+- 5. 8.1 The protest fee is returnable only if the protest is upheld or is withdrawn prior to the beginning of the effective treatment of the protest, or if it is decided that the protest is well founded. - 5.
+8.2 All non-refunded protest will be sent by the Jury to the BFA/HACD.